Qatari folklore: Morphology of folktales

 Hamad and Hamda is a story about two starving orphan siblings who set out on a journey to find a wealthy philanthropic Sultan who they believe can help alleviate their dire straits.
 Their journey is fraught with trials as they stave off starvation before falling in a well.
 A malicious jinn who resides within the well then threatens and frightens the two siblings.
-As the jinn was asleep, a miracle occurs as a ring worn by Hamad is revealed to have magic powers upon contact with the well wall and conjures an out-stretched snake for the children to climb and escape.
+As the jinn is asleep, a miracle occurs as a ring worn by Hamad is revealed to have magic powers upon contact with the well wall and conjures an out-stretched snake for the children to climb and escape.
 Once out of the well, Hamad uses his magic ring to teleport them in front of the Sultan's son whom chauffeurs Hamda and Hamad to the Sultan's palace.
-Shortly after, the Sultan's son to propose to Hamda.
+Shortly after, the Sultan's son proposed to Hamda.
 The story ends with both siblings being offered a residence at the palace.

-The protagonist of Al-Sofra wal Qadah wal Mushaab is a woodworker who has a basic need for wood in order to earn a living and provide his family.
+The protagonist of Al-Sofra wal Qadah wal Mushaab is a woodworker who has a basic need for wood to earn a living and provide for his family.
 As his area has been deforested, he had to embark on a journey in distant lands to find suitable clusters of trees.
 After arriving at a relatively densely treed area, he swung his axe into a tree thrice, only to summon a jinn on his third blow.
-The jinn identifies himself as a friendly spirit and awards the man with a magic table which conjures up food.
-Grateful, the man takes home the table and feeds his family, however, the family still complained of a lack of clothing and money.
-Therefore, the man returned the jinn, but upon the jinn's refusal for further assistance, he visited the Sultan and offered to trade him the table for supplies.
+The jinn identifies himself as a friendly spirit and awards the man with a magic table that conjures up food.
+Grateful, the man takes home the table and feeds his family, however, the family still complains of a lack of clothing and money.
+Therefore, the man returned the jinn, but upon the jinn's refusal of further assistance, he visited the Sultan and offered to trade him the table for supplies.
 He was scammed, being given only a pouch of rice and a sickly mule.
-He revisited and pleaded with the jinn, who this time provided him with a magic cup which would grant him anything he and his family should desire.
+He revisited and pleaded with the jinn, who this time provided him with a magic cup that would grant him anything he and his family should desire.
 He decided to take the cup to a blacksmith in order to secure it with chains to protect it against thieves.
 However, the blacksmith learned of the cup's secret and decided to pilfer it.
-This elicited the man to appeal to the genie for a third time, and was given a magical axe.
-The man then used this axe to exact revenge upon the blacksmith and Sultan, and was returned of his magical items.
+This elicited the man to appeal to the genie for a third time and was given a magical axe.
+The man then used this axe to exact revenge upon the blacksmith and Sultan and retrieve his magical items, serving as a form of punishment for the villains of the story.

+Hero archetypes

+Some of the common hero archetypes found in Qatari tales include: